Ecuador Bird Photography

 Our workshop begins in Quito, the beautiful and historic capital city of Ecuador, where we’ll have an evening orientation and dinner.
 Night in Quito.

 Our trip begins with a journey into the most biodiverse place on Earth: the Amazon Rainforest.
-After a short regional flight to the town of Coca, we’ll travel by boat downriver into the vicinity of Yasuni National Park, where we’ll be based at an amazing and comfortable lodge for 4 nights.
-This region is home to an incredible array of birds, with over 600 species recorded in the near vicinity, similar to the number of species recorded in the entire country of Canada!
+After a short regional flight to the town of Coca, we'll travel by boat downriver into the vicinity of Yasuni National Park, where we'll be based at an amazing and comfortable lodge for four nights.
+This region is home to an incredible array of birds, with over 600 species recorded in the near vicinity—similar to the number of species recorded in the entire country of Canada!

-During our stay, we will visit an amazing canopy tower, where we can get a unique vantage point on canopy dwelling birds.
-We also plan to experience a clay lick, where parakeets, parrots and macaws visit to ingest minerals from the soil.
-In addition to an incredible array of birds, we may also encounter other wildlife, such as several monkey species, caimans, and various other reptiles and amphibians as we explore the region by canoe and trail.
+During our stay, we'll visit an impressive canopy tower, providing a unique perspective on canopy-dwelling birds, and a clay lick where parakeets, parrots, and macaws gather to ingest minerals from the soil.
+We'll also explore the rainforest by canoe at dawn and dusk, photograph birds around the lodge grounds, and visit the local Kichwa community for a traditional lunch.
+In addition to an incredible diversity of birds, we may also encounter monkeys, caimans, and a variety of reptiles and amphibians as we explore the waterways and forest trails.

-On days 8-9, we’ll make our way to the higher slopes of the Andes.
-This region is particularly spectacular, with jaw-dropping mountain views and impressive rivers and waterfalls.
+On days 8–9, we'll make our way to the higher slopes of the Andes.
+This region is particularly spectacular, with jaw-dropping mountain scenery, rushing rivers, waterfalls, and expansive páramo landscapes.
 Our base for these two nights will be the lovely Guango Lodge, just downslope from Papallacta Pass.
-At this beautiful cloud forest hideaway, we’ll be surrounded by more hummingbirds, including several new species for our trip.
+At this beautiful cloud forest hideaway, we'll be surrounded by hummingbirds, including several new species for the trip.

-In the mornings, insects attracted to lights near the lodge attract a diversity of cloud forest bird species onto closeup perches, including flocks of beautiful Turquoise Jays, among many others.
-A short walk from the lodge leads us into the habitat of other cloud forest species, such as Torrent Ducks, White-capped Dippers and Gray-breasted Mountain-Toucans.
+In the mornings, insects attracted to lights near the lodge draw a variety of cloud forest birds onto close-up perches, including flocks of beautiful Turquoise Jays and many others.
+A short walk from the lodge leads us into the habitat of Torrent Ducks, White-capped Dippers, Gray-breasted Mountain-Toucans, and other cloud forest specialties.
+We'll also explore the nearby high-Andean páramo in search of alpine specialists such as Rufous-bellied Seedsnipe, Chestnut-winged Cinclodes, Many-striped Canastero, Carunculated Caracara, Andean Condor, and other high-elevation birds.

 Days 10-13: Tandayapa Valley and Mindo area

-On days 10-13, we travel west of Quito to visit what is arguably the hummingbird photography capital of the world: the Tandayapa Valley.
-Well over a dozen hummingbird species regularly visit the feeders at our base, Tandayapa Bird Lodge, where they have no fear of people.
-Meanwhile, tanagers, Rufous Motmots, Crimson-rumped Toucanets, and Toucan Barbets are frequent visitors to fruit feeders.
-While at the lodge, we’ll practice photography and lighting techniques with some photography setups at the feeding stations.
+On days 10–13, we travel west of Quito to visit what is arguably the hummingbird photography capital of the world: the Tandayapa Valley.
+Well over a dozen hummingbird species regularly visit the feeders at our base, Tandayapa Bird Lodge, where they have little fear of people.
+Tanagers, Rufous Motmots, Crimson-rumped Toucanets, and Toucan Barbets are also frequent visitors to the fruit feeders.
+While at the lodge, we'll practice photography and lighting techniques using professional photography setups at the feeding stations.

 Sword-billed Hummingbird

-The morning will provide one final chance to reminisce about our experiences over breakfast as our trip comes to its conclusion.
+The morning provides one final opportunity to reminisce over breakfast before our Ecuador bird photography adventure comes to a close.

 What to Expect